tovyblox/passport-roblox/readme.md

  `npm intall passport-roblox`

  ### Configure
- This stradegy uses the Roblox profile scope.
+ This stratergy uses the Roblox profile scope.
 The configuration requires clientID, clientSecret, a callback URL, and a scope
 ```js
 passport.use(new passportroblox({
   clientID: process.env.clientid,